ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/licensing.txt

 licenses are distributed between multiple files, ``<location>`` should be the path to the directory that contains the license files.

-The ``rlm`` command will start the PrismTech vendor daemon ``prismtech``, which controls the licensing of the OpenSplice DDS software.
+The ``rlm`` command will start the ADLINK vendor daemon ``prismtech``, which controls the licensing of the Vortex OpenSplice software.

-To obtain a license for OpenSplice DDS from a License Manager Daemon that is running on a different machine, set either the ``RLM_LICENSE`` or ``prismtech_LICENSE`` environment variable to point to the License Manager Daemon, using the following syntax:
+To obtain a license for Vortex OpenSplice from a License Manager Daemon that is running on a different machine, set either the ``RLM_LICENSE`` or ``ADLINK_LICENSE`` environment variable to point to the License Manager Daemon, using the following syntax:

 .. code-block:: bash